 Add styled alt text

 For any image area you can set the font family, font size, line height, text alignment, and text color for your alt text.
 Follow these steps:

-2. On the left side of the email (the edit content panel), click on the STYLESHEET tab
+1. On the left side of the editor, click on the STYLESHEET tab

-7. On the right side of the email (the email preview panel), click on an image in your email
+6. In the right panel, click on an image in your email

-8. In the section labeled alt enter your alt text for the image
+7. In the left panel, enter your alt text for the image

 8. Save your email